-And within this range of proportions, the common consensus among the labs is that there isn’t a fix set of “magic numbers” which can create an appealing diamond.
+And within this range of proportions, the common consensus among the labs is that there isn’t a fixed set of “magic numbers” which can create a beautiful looking diamond.
 Instead, there are many sets of proportions that can yield similar results in a diamond’s optics.

 If you hold a poll with jewelry professionals and ask them what they think the most important factor of the 4Cs is, a good majority of them will tell you that it is the diamond’s cut.
 Yet ironically, most jewelers or salespeople have no basic understanding of what really constitutes to an ideal cut.

 In fact, I’ve seen the following scenarios replayed time and time again when I visit jewelry stores.
 I have had countless experiences with salespeople who just read off the sales presentation charts with no clue to what they are talking about or what the charts mean.

 Worse still, there are some who simply show you the cut grade from a grading report and make a sweeping statement that all GIA triple excellent cut diamonds are the same.
 Well, the truth is, they aren’t.

 There is an important question that 99% of the jewelers fail to address – how do you differentiate between diamonds which are all graded with the same cut rating?
 If you have a comparison of 3 GIA triple excellent diamonds, which should you pick for the best light performance?